 A study of the theory and practice of developing short stories and poetry.
 Fall, even years.
-Prerequisite: See Footnote.
-Three semester hours

 ENGLISH 3306.
 TECHNICAL WRITING.

 This course is designed to give students in all disciplines an understanding of the basic concepts in the field of technical writing.
 It is especially designed to interest majors in science, theology, and the social sciences (including the Honors Academy).
 Students will produce various documents which can be used to build a working portfolio.
 Spring, even years.